rtomik/helm-charts/charts/donetick/readme.md

 ## Installing the Chart

-To install the chart with the release name `my-donetick`:
+To install the chart with the release name `donetick`:

 ```bash
 $ helm repo add donetick-chart https://rtomik.github.io/helm-charts